amfairley/memorycards/PATCHNOTES.md

 For added security, I played through the game and opened/closed the modals using only the keyboard and only the mouse finding no issues, addressing **Assessor Feedback: 5, 20**.
 Despite this, functionality to submit the sequence length with the enter key was added.
 Feedback from a partially sighted user was positive and they identified no issues with their screenreader or being able to play the game.

 #### Performance
+The performance of the site was good as seen [here](/TESTING.md#performance) but efforts have been taken to improve this.
+- Image Optimisation: **Addressess Assessor Feedback: 24**
+    * [Cloud Convert](https://cloudconvert.com/) was used to convert the card images from .png to .webp format for faster load times and optimised performance of the webpage.
+This reduced the combined size of the 52 images from 3.66mb to 1.09mb.
+- Code minification: **Addresses Assessor Feedback: 24**
+    * The JavaScript was updated as shown [here](#javascript-updates).
+This resulted in more concisely written, secure code spread over fewer files improving the performance of the site.

 Plus different devices, browser